-If you would like to study in Italy, you will need an Italian student visa.
+The Italian student visa allows you to enter Italy for study purposes.
+As a matter of fact, non-EU citizens willing to study in Italy shall apply for an Italian student visa.
 In this article we will explain the requirements to obtain a study visa, in what cases it can be granted, the documents needed to apply for it, all the steps you need to follow to obtain it, the costs and other facts that is useful to know before applying.

 The Italian Student Visa allows non-EU citizens to enter Italy and officially join the Italian Education System.
 Based on the duration of the study period, you can apply for a C or D Type of Visa.